Goose Gossage: Texas Rangers (1991)

+Seattle Mariners (1994)

 Gossage signed with the Seattle Mariners for the 1994 season.
 On August 4, 1994, Gossage became the third pitcher in major league history to appear in 1,000 games.
 Gossage entered a game against the California Angels with two out in the seventh inning and runners on second and third base, trailing 2–1; he picked up the win when the Mariners scored three times in the eighth for a 4–2 victory.
 In his final major league appearance on August 8, he earned a save of three innings—his first in over 15 months—in the Mariners' 14–4 win over the Rangers, retiring all nine batters he faced; José Canseco flied out to left field to end the game.

 Gossage had a record 112 career blown saves.
 ESPN.com noted that blown saves are "non-qualitative", pointing out that the two career leaders—Gossage and Rollie Fingers (109)—were both inducted into the Baseball Hall of Fame.
 Fran Zimniuch in Fireman: The Evolution of the Closer in Baseball wrote, "But you have to be a great relief pitcher to blow that many saves.
 Clearly, [Gossage] saved many, many more than he did not save."
 More than half of Gossage's blown saves came in tough situations, with the tying run on base when the pitcher entered.
 In nearly half of those blown tough saves, he entered the game in the sixth or seventh inning.
 Multiple-inning outings provide more chances for a reliever to blow a save, as he needs not only to get out of the initial situation but also to pitch additional innings in which to possibly lose the lead.